AndhikaWB/linkedin-job-postings-analysis/README.md

 1. Now, we can start testing Hadoop.
 I'm still using this [reference](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html).

     Start `sshd` and all Hadoop services if they haven't been started already.
 Access the master node web UI at `http://localhost:9870` to see whether it can be accessed or not.
+You can also check how many worker nodes are running from here (if it's zero, I also provided the solution, just continue for now).

     Make the required user directory on Hadoop DFS by running `hdfs dfs -mkdir -p /user/hadoop` (it seems that `sudo` is not required to access the DFS).
-Then, make a new on that user by running `hdfs dfs -mkdir input`.
+Then, make a new folder named "input" on that user by running `hdfs dfs -mkdir input`.

     Try copying files from the real system into the DFS `input` folder by running `hdfs dfs -put /etc/hadoop/*.xml input`.
-If an error occurred, probably no worker node is running, try checking what's wrong by using `sudo -i hdfs datanode` and see the output.
+If an error occurred, probably no worker node is running, try checking what's wrong by running worker node manually (`sudo -i hdfs datanode`) and see the output.
 I get an `Incompatible clusterIDs` error, here's what I did:
     - Stop all Hadoop services (`sudo -i stop-all.sh`).
     - Delete master and worker node DFS (`sudo rm -r /mnt/hadoop/hadoop/dfs/*`).
     - Format a new master node DFS by running `sudo -i hdfs namenode -format`.
 You can also use `sudo -i hdfs namenode -format -clusterId <cluster_id>` to force the cluster id.